-Fisherman operating off Norfolk coast are “lucky to have survived” after a World War 2 bomb detonated and damaged their boat on 15th December 2020.
+Fishermen operating off the Norfolk coast are “lucky to have survived” after a World War 2 bomb detonated and damaged their boat on 15th December 2020.

-The vessel set out from Grimsby in Lincolnshire and were pulling in 100 crab pots about 22 miles off the coast of Cromer when the main line snagged.
-The skipper increased engine power in an attempt to free the line, shortly after followed a deafening explosion which deformed the hull and flooded the engine room.
+The vessel had set out from Grimsby in Lincolnshire and was pulling in a string of 100 crab pots about 22 miles off the coast of Cromer when the main line snagged.
+The skipper increased engine power in an attempt to free the line, when there was a deafening explosion which deformed the hull and flooded the engine room.
 The explosion also caused severe ‘shock damage’ to the interior of the boat.

 The injured crew were rescued by a nearby safety boat sent from a wind farm four miles away.
-Five had suffered serious injuries.
-First aid was administered and the crew were taken to hospital.
-Two of the crew suffered broken bones, whilst another needed a plate in his skull and was blinded in one eye.
+First aid was administered, and the crew were taken to hospital.
+Two of the crew members suffered broken bones, whilst another needed a plate in his skull and was blinded in one eye.

-The Marine Accident Investigation Branch has said “although the physical injuries were significant to five of the seven crew, they were fortunate not to be killed.
-The crew member working on the starboard side of the main deck could have been ejected overboard.
+The Marine Accident Investigation Branch (MAIB) has said “Although the physical injuries were significant to five of the seven crew, they were fortunate not to be killed.
+The crew member working on the starboard side of the main deck could have been ejected overboard.”

-“It is likely that Galwad-Y-Mor crew’s formal training, emergency drills, and combined length of service prepared them to deal with this unforeseen emergency scenario and enabled them to take swift action that, undoubtably, save lives”.
+They continued, “It is likely that Galwad-Y-Mor crew’s formal training, emergency drills, and combined length of service prepared them to deal with this unforeseen emergency scenario and enabled them to take swift action that, undoubtedly, save lives”.

-Through testing fragments recovered from the scene, experts believe with a high-degree of confidence that the bomb was a WW2 German unexploded bomb.
+Through tests on fragments recovered from the scene, experts believe that the item was an air-dropped WW2 German bomb.

-Unexploded ordnance (UXO) litter much of the UK, including the surrounding waters.
+Unexploded ordnance litters much of the UK, including the surrounding waters.
 Unexploded bombs are particularly dangerous because of the size of the explosive charge and their potential to cause damage.